marianamorao/rio-de-janeiro-airbnb-data/README.md

 - **Scikit-learn**: For additional analysis (if needed).

 ## Files in the Repository
-- `airbnb_rio.csv`: The dataset containing Airbnb listings in Rio de Janeiro.
+- `setembro2019.csv`: The dataset containing Airbnb listings in Rio de Janeiro.
 - `airbnb_rio_analysis.ipynb`: Jupyter Notebook with the complete analysis, visualisations, and insights.
 - `README.md`: This file, providing an overview of the project.